Is2acM/ELEC5305Project/README.md

 dataexplore.ipynb: This is a notebook file which being used for data exploration and audio data visualization

-result_CNN: This is the folder that contains all the training result of CNN network

-result_ResNet50: This is the folder that contains all the training result of Resnet50 network

-result_ViT: This is the folder that contains all the training result of ViT network

 ## Dataset
 The Dataset being used for this project is the RAVDESS, and here is the [download link](https://zenodo.org/record/1188976) for the original datasets.
 The processed data set can be downloaded from the [Google Drive link](https://drive.google.com/drive/folders/11_gHYqFKZwlZn7WNTZ0NAOPoL7Zrwrbi?usp=sharing) as well.
 The RAVDESS dataset is with description as shown below: